thehonorguard/mkdocs/docs/RoleGuide/AR.md

 In order to engage any threat coming from the sky with a machine gun, you'll need to roughly estimate the targets airspeed in order to lead properly.<br>
 Once you have done that, start leading in front of your target in the direction it's heading and wait for your squadleader command to engage.

-Upon receiving said command, you stop leading and just hold down the trigger, letting the target fly into your hail of lead. <br>This is one of the only options infantry has against air rargets and should be done in unison with the rest of the ream to maximize damage to your intended target.
+Upon receiving said command, you stop leading and just hold down the trigger, letting the target fly into your hail of lead. <br>This is one of the only options infantry has against air targets and should be done in unison with the rest of the ream to maximize damage to your intended target.

 ![](../assets/images/ar.png)